-Go on a journey through American history in this thrilling tour of the Revolutionary War's most significant locations found in Cambridge, Lexington, and Concord.
-From the meet up point, you'll head to Harvard Park and see the athletic grounds.
-Then you'll move to the Cambridge War Memorial on Hill's Road where your guide will tell you about how it came to be.
+Go on a journey through American history in this thrilling half day tour of the Revolutionary War's most significant locations found in Cambridge, Lexington, and Concord.
+From the meet up point, you'll head to Harvard Yard and see the athletic grounds.
 Afterwards, you'll see a piece of literary history as you visit the home of Henry Wadsworth Longfellow, one of the great American poets, who penned “Paul Revere's Ride,” and "The Song of Hiawatha," and "Evangeline."
 From there, visit Lexington Reservoir and its country park, a scenic 950-acre park.
+You will next head to Old North Bridge, which was where the first major skirmish of the American Revolution took place.
 Another literary stop awaits you at the birthplace of famous American author Nathaniel Hawthorne, who is known for the novel “The House of Seven Gables.”
 Next up explore the home of Louisa May Alcott's home, writer of the famous “Little Women” and “Little Men” books.
 Next is the home of Ralph Waldo Emerson, the famous American essayist and poets, whose works continue to be quoted to this day.
-You will next head to Old North Bridge, which was where the first major skirmish of the American Revolution took place.
 As you get dropped off at your hotel, you'll come away with a wealth of knowledge about the major personalities and events around the American Revolution in Massachusetts.